 All students gain real work experience through one term of required cooperative education employment.
 They also complete a required portfolio workshop course in which they refine and complete their portfolio as needed for application to the BFA program in 3D digital design in the College of Imaging Arts and Sciences, or for an employment search.

 Education in STEM (science, technology, engineering, math) careers is a major emphasis for students, parents, and counselors as they consider which college programs match students' interests and aptitudes.
 Funding for STEM career preparation is often a driving factor.
 The NTID 3D graphics technology program is a STEM career program.
 3D graphics is listed in the technology/computer science STEM disciplines.
 3D graphics and production for 3D printing, print media, and digital media cannot happen without immersion in computer technology.

 Graduates from the 3DGT program create 3D graphics, 3D printouts, environmental visualization graphics, and 3D models used in multimedia and animation on the job.
 Graduates will also be responsible for creating traditional media drawings and paintings, as well as animating 3D graphics, modeling, 3D printing, reading and understanding design plans and blueprints to translate into 3D models, and applying computer-based skills in 2D and 3D graphics software.

 Places of employment

 Successful completion of a sampling experience offered during the Summer Vestibule Program and during the academic year is required.
-The sampling activities provide opportunities for students to learn about the arts and imaging field, identify career opportunities, and evaluate their interest and aptitude for a degree program.
+The sampling activities provide opportunities for students to learn about the visual communications field, identify career opportunities, and evaluate their interest and aptitude for a degree program.

 3D graphics technology, AAS degree, typical course sequence